vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ### `BAPI_MATPHYSINV_COUNT`

-For `BAPI_MATPHYSINV_COUNT`, we send the following information, so that SAP can identify the proper document:
+For `BAPI_MATPHYSINV_COUNT`, we provide these parameters, so that SAP can identify the proper inventory document:

 | Parameter       | Description                                |
 |-----------------|--------------------------------------------|